 Environments

 : a distinct set of infrastructure components developed and assembled to support a single discoverable and addressable service.
-Environments are deployed to be managed via different network Directory Domain Services (e.g.: Active Directory).
+Environments are deployed to be managed via different network Directory Domain Services (e.g., Active Directory).
 Only PROD is a Production Data Environment.
 Environment types are:

 - Test Directory Domain Service (AD):